backdrop-contrib/bueditor/README.txt

 js: E.buttonsDisabled(true, E.bindex);

-- EDITOR DIALOG
-Editor dialog is an object shared by all editor instances.
-It can be used to display any kind of data, ie. a html form to get some user input.
-Here are the methods of editor dialog

-BUE.dialog.open(title, content, effect):
-Opens the dialog with the given title and content in it. optional effect parameter is one of the jQuery effects ('slideDown' or 'fadeIn')

-BUE.dialog.close(effect):
-Closes the dialog.
-optional effect parameter is one of the jQuery effects ('slideUp' or 'fadeOut')

-- EDITOR QUICK-POP
-This is a pop-up object without a title and a close button.
-It shows just the content and closes automatically when the user clicks somewhere in the document.
-To open a quick-pop:

-BUE.quickPop.open(content, effect):
-Opens the quick-pop with the content in it. optional effect parameter is one of the jQuery effects ('slideDown' or 'fadeIn')

 - EDITOR ICONS
-All images with jpg, gif or png extensions in the editor's icon path (which is bueditor_path/icons by default) are accessible by the editor and listed in the icon list in the editor editing page.
+All images with jpg, gif or png extensions in the editor's icon path (which is bueditor_path/icons by default) are accessible by the editor and they are listed in the icon list in the editor editing page.

 - EDITOR LIBRARY